lmn0/System-Software-Academic/README.md

 # System-Software-Academic
-8086 Architecture &amp; Compiler

-Academic assignments @ SJSU !
+This is a model of a 8086 Architecture &amp; Compiler.
+In other words, a simpleCPU and a programming language for running human understandable code on the CPU.